 "Streetlife Serenade" is a beautiful song, but the lyrics are somewhat underdeveloped and impressionistic.
 Billy uses metaphorical labels such as "child of Eisenhower" and "midnight masquerader" to convey the persona of a street singer, but it seems a bit too vague and impressionistic.
 Perhaps this was intentional, but something seems missing as if this were a fragment of a larger piece rather than a fully developed song.

 When played live in concert, however, the song is much more powerful and moving.
 It became a concert favorite during the early 1970s.
 Billy recorded a live version of the song on 1981's Songs In The Attic which was more vibrant than the studio version.
+Apparently, according to Billy Joel audiophiles, this live version is from rehearsals with audience noise added.

 Words and Music by Billy Joel